 This article explores various perspectives on the word “self-realization”, from a conceptual standpoint, and covers material both from Western and Eastern schools of thought.

-KEYWORDS: Eastern philosophy, Western philosophy, philosophy, religion, self-actualization, self-development, self-improvement, self-realization, spirituality.
+KEYWORDS: personal development, philosophy of religion, psychology, revelation, self-actualization, self-improvement, self-realization, spirituality.

 Self-Realization by Whom?

 Self-Realization As Man’s Own Revelation: The word “self-realization” is most commonly used in the context of human achievements.
 In this usage, it is the individual human being who, in some way, tries to “perfect” himself, or otherwise tries to “realize” or “bring forth” some intrinsic “potential” that he (allegedly) has dormant.

 Self-Realization As Nature’s Revelation: The word “self-realization” may sometimes point to various things in nature.
 One usage (as in the A. H. Hamer example in the OED) is to talk about flowers and their self-realization.
 Different individual flowers (of the same species) develop differently: so one sign of their self-realization is that their pedicels are arranged differently.

 Self-Realization As God’s Revelation: Sometimes the word “self-realization” may be used not to refer to individual human beings, but to God.
 The idea here (as in the Biblical Repertory example in the OED) is that the Deity is gradually revealing himself into nature: into both matter and mind.
 On this view, then, it is God who is doing the “efforting” to achieve (his own) “perfection”.